cloudfoundry/log-cache/README.md

 - **envelopetype** is filter for Envelope Type.
 The available filters are:
   `log`, `counter`, `gauge`, `timer`, and `event`.
 If set, then only those types of envelopes will be emitted.
+- **limit** is the maximum number of envelopes to request.
+The max limit size is 1000 and defaults to 100.

 ```
 curl http://<log-cache-addr>:8080/<source-id>/?starttime=<start time>&endtime=<end time>